wspr-ncsu/mininode/README.md

 - `--skip-reduction`: if passed mininode will not reduce the JavaScript files.
 The default value: `false`.
 - `--skip-remove`: if passed mininode will not remove unused JavaScript files.
 The default value: `false`.

+## Limitaions
+1. Mininode uses static analysis, which means it can not reduce the attack surface of the Node.js application which uses dynamic behaviour, such as `eval`.
+If Mininode detects dynamic behaviour in the application it exits with error `DYNAMIC_BEHAVOUR_DETECTED`.

 ## Research Paper

 You can read more about the details of our work in the following research paper: